 What is the “steering committee”?
 How does DSA set the agenda for meetings and choose which campaigns to develop?

 The DSA membership makes decisions, sets priorities, and determines the direction of Cleveland DSA’s work.
 The Steering Committee makes sure these decisions are carried out and works on the administrative tasks to keep our chapter running.
-Officers have specific roles (e.g. Treasurer) and at-large members of the steering committee pitch in on everything else.
+The steering committee is made up of officers who have specific roles: Treasurer, Secretary, Campaigns Coordinator, Education Coordinator, and two Membership Coordinators.

 Are steering committee meetings open to the general body?